 Camellia Collection

-Within North Florida, Wilmot Botanical Gardens boasts an unrivaled collection of camellias – the “empress of winter” – including approximately 410 individual specimens and over 270 varieties.
+Within North Florida, Wilmot Botanical Gardens boasts an unrivaled collection of camellias – the “empress of winter” – including approximately 375 individual specimens and over 225 varieties.
 Some of the camellias date back to the 1950s, although many of the original plants donated from across the country and from abroad to create Wilmot Garden in Roy Wilmot’s memory have not survived.
 Instead, the garden has benefited from the generosity and horticultural prowess of local camellia propagators.
 Mr. Larry Rahme, recently of Orange Springs, Florida, donated more than 100 camellias from his impressive private collection prior to his death in November 2018.
-Additionally, also in 2018, Clarence and Lillian Gordy donated over 300 camellias from their exemplary private garden in Ocala, Florida.
+Additionally, also beginning in 2018, 200 camellias were obtained from the original Clarence and Lillian Gordy collection located in Ocala, Florida.
 Due to its extensive collection of camellias, WBG is now included on the list of American Camellia Trail Gardens.

 Mendenhall Family Camellia Walk